 When chess reached Europe the name was not translated.
 Rather the piece was known as, Lady (the Dama in Spanish) because according to the culture of Europe at that time, it was natural for the king to have a consort.

-Later on the lady became the ‘Queen’.
+Later on, the lady became the ‘Queen’.

 Important Facts About Queen

 A queen can move horizontally, vertically as well as diagonally up to any number of squares in a single move.
 It is considered a major piece in chess.
+You can learn about how the queen moves in chess here.

 A queen can take any opponent’s chess piece that comes on its way but only one in a single move.